Thursday, October 01, 2009

 It is interesting to see how far they have come in their ability to do all of the crafty things since the last time we really did a lot of it.
 It had been a while and I was thinking they might be rusty but their skills had actually improved.
 We have not worked on cutting in quite a while so it will be interesting to see how they do with that now.

 What else can I tell you?
 Well, here is something I have noticed lately.
-N does not like to be messy when he eats.
+Nick does not like to be messy when he eats.
 He really does not like to get food on his face and will refuse to lick icing off a spatula if he thinks it will make his face messy.
 He always wants and uses a napkin to keep his face and hands clean when he is eating.
-B, not so much:).
-He is the messiest eater I have ever seen.
+Ben, not so much:).
 He was eating some cake today after lunch and had icing all over his fingers and face and he thought it was funny.
 He was a mess, so bad that I gave him a rag to clean up and told him he needed to use his fork and quit making such a mess.
 He frequently leaves lots of crumbs in and under his chair and I always have to wipe his chair down after he uses his dirty/sticky hands to climb down.
 They are quite opposites when it comes to this.

-B's eating habits really have not changed at all.
+Ben's eating habits really have not changed at all.
 He likes almost everything.
-Neither of them like cucumbers or watermelon, although I think B had cucumbers recently, not knowing they were cucumbers, and liked them so who knows.
+Neither of them like cucumbers or watermelon, although I think Ben had cucumbers recently, not knowing they were cucumbers, and liked them so who knows.

-Both boys seem to switch back and forth between left and right hand, when they are writing, N more so than B. B still tends to favor his right hand and N seems to favor his left.
-B has really come along with his coordination and athletic ability, although N still seems to be a bit ahead of B is this area.
-Both boys enjoy climbing to the top of our jungle gym thing, hanging by their knees, falling backward while holding on at their knees and then flipping over as they jumb to the ground.
-It amazes me that they have taught themselves how to do this.
+Both boys seem to switch back and forth between left and right hand, when they are writing, Nick more so than Ben.
+Ben still tends to favor his right hand and Nick seems to favor his left.
+Ben has really come along with his coordination and athletic ability, although Nick still seems to be a bit ahead of Ben is this area.
+Both boys enjoy climbing to the top of our jungle gym, hanging by their knees, falling backward while holding on at their knees and then flipping over as they jump to the ground.
+It amazes me that they have taught themselves how to do this already.
 My hope/plan is to find some sort of sport or something to put them in next year.
 I would actually like to put them in swimming lessons this winter but I'm not sure if everyone else agrees so we'll see.
-I think N would really enjoy being in T-Ball and B might also, although he might tend to get bored with it faster.
+I think Nick would really enjoy being in T-Ball and Ben might also, although he might tend to get bored with it faster.
 We'll see.
 They will change so much by then.

 The boys love playing outside and they usually play outside for at least 1 to 3 hours a day, depending on the weather and what we have to do that day.
 They stay out longer if an adult is outside with them.

 Making it to the potty in time is going pretty well these days, although we do have our bad days too.
-One day this week, N wet his pants twice and B wet his bed at naptime so that was not a stellar day for us.
+One day this week, Nick wet his pants twice and Ben wet his bed at nap time so that was not a stellar day for us.
 Most days we have no accidents though so it makes the other days tolerable.

-Both boys are normally very well behaved when we are out and about, although N told me that a boy from church bit him one Sunday.
-After a few questions in an attempt to find out what had happened, I learned that they had been fighting over a toy and N had hit him first.
-N did not have a bite mark on him, which was good, and he said that their teacher had told them both that we do not hit or bite so it sounds like it was handled well.
-N really struggles with controlling his anger and will either lash out or throw a fit at the drop of a hat if things don't go right sometimes.
-Thankfully this is happening less often than it did, so we are headed in the right direction, but he still has a ways to go.
-I am pretty consistent with him also but then there are times when he really pushes my buttons and I know I don't handle it well at times.
-We are both working on it.
+Both boys are normally very well behaved when we are out and about, although Nick told me that a boy from church bit him one Sunday.
+After a few questions in an attempt to find out what had happened, I learned that they had been fighting over a toy and Nick had hit him first.
+Nick did not have a bite mark on him and he said that their teacher had told them both that we do not hit or bite so it sounds like it was handled well.

 Both boys are a pleasure to be around and I am enjoying staying home with them.
 This is still my dream job and I still feel as if I am living my dream and there is nothing else I would rather do.
 I am also feeling very good about how we are spending our time, as far as making the choice not to do formal school time this year and just having fun and playing it by ear.
 We won't have very many more years we can do this and we are enjoying it while we can.
 At the same time, it seems we are still doing a good job of learning the appropriate things while we play and have fun so it's all good.